Shalini Prasad

 Dr. Shalini Prasad is a biological engineer, Cecil H. and Ida Green Professor of Systems Biology Science, and head of the Bioengineering Department at The University of Texas at Dallas.
 She was elected to the American Institute for Medical and Biological Engineering College of Fellows in February 2022 "for pioneering contributions in engineering sweat wearables for disease tracking and management for chronic diseases and prognostic monitoring in pandemics."
+Dr. Shalini Prasad has had a number of faculty positions at many universities.
+She is the co-founder of a small technology company called EnLiSense LLC.
+And her research consists of developing technology to monitor individuals to benefit the health industry.